ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 ## Introduction {#introduction}

-**What is ERC-223?**
+### What is ERC-223? {#what-is-erc223}

-The ERC-223 is another standard for fungible tokens, like the ERC-20.
-The key difference is that ERC-223 defines not only the token API, but also the logic of how tokens should be transferred from sender to recipient and introduces a communication model that allows token transfers to be handled on the recipients side.
+The ERC-223 is a standard for fungible tokens, similar to the ERC-20 standard.
+The key difference is that ERC-223 defines not only the token API but also the logic for transferring tokens from sender to recipient.
+It introduces a communication model that allows token transfers to be handled on the recipient's side.

-**How is it different from ERC-20 and why we need another token standard?**
+### Differences from ERC-20 {#erc20-differences}

-ERC-223 addresses some limitations of ERC-20 and introduces a new method of interactions between token contract and a contract that may receive the tokens.
+ERC-223 addresses some limitations of ERC-20 and introduces a new method of interaction between the token contract and a contract that may receive the tokens.
 There are few things that are possible with ERC-223 but not with ERC-20:

-- Token transfer handling on the recipient's side.
-Recipient can detect that an ERC-223 token is being deposited.
+- Token transfer handling on the recipient's side: Recipients can detect that an ERC-223 token is being deposited.
-- Rejection of improperly sent tokens.
-If a user sent ERC-223 tokens to a contract that is not supposed to receive tokens then the contract can reject the transaction and the tokens will not be lost.
+- Rejection of improperly sent tokens: If a user sends ERC-223 tokens to a contract not supposed to receive tokens, the contract can reject the transaction, preventing token loss.
-- The transfer of ERC-223 tokens may contain metadata, which allows arbitrary information to be attached to the token transactions.
+- Metadata in transfers: ERC-223 tokens can include metadata, allowing arbitrary information to be attached to token transactions.

 ## Prerequisites {#prerequisites}